Works#Award Winning

 MUFG Bank Osaka Building Gallery Lounge

-[Project Description] This is a development project for a lively facility on the first floor in conjunction with the reconstruction of the Mitsubishi UFJ Bank Osaka Building.
-Planning began in the spring of 2013, and the building opened in August 2018.
-A cafe and gallery lounge were introduced with the aim of "creating a lively atmosphere in the surrounding area and the Midosuji area" and "creating a high-quality place as a bank building".
-The gallery displays paintings and historical materials (currency, currency exchange tools, etc.) owned by the bank, creating a space where you can relax and casually experience art and history.
-There is also a corner introducing the surrounding famous places and historical sites, and we have made efforts to link it to walking around the surrounding town.
-During the development, our company is in charge of planning, consulting, design, layout, supervision, production and construction of displays, furniture, fixtures, etc., and we also help with some of the operation after the opening.
-[Client's Issues/Requests] This project tested NOMURA 's overall capabilities, including the planning and concept design capabilities required to realize the opposing themes of "creating a lively atmosphere" and "creating a high-quality space," as this was the bank's first attempt at creating a lively facility.
-[Solution] The spatial concept design was based on the concept of "organic structure" + "simple structure," and was a high-quality, timeless, simple concept design.
-By spatially connecting multiple elements such as a cafe, gallery, local displays, currency displays, ATMs, and a foreign currency exchange corner through a lounge, we aimed to create a facility where people with various purposes could gather in the same space.
-Furthermore, by being involved in the operation of the facility after it opens, we will continue to be involved in the theme of "creating a lively atmosphere" that has been the theme since the beginning of development. <Our project members> [Development] Motoo Kawata [Project management and sales] Motoo Kawata, Tomohide Nakamura [Planning and consulting] Hiroshi Yoshimoto, Reiko Kuroda, Rie Hasegawa, Nobuaki Yabe, Konomi Taki, Tomoko Takeuchi [design, layout] Masao Nemoto, Masahiro Hisakane [Production and construction] Hironari Ota, Takahiro Nakayama [Operation management] Motoo Kawata Photography: Masato Kono (Nacasa & Partners Co., Ltd.)
+[Project Description] This project involved the development of a lively facility on the first floor of the Mitsubishi UFJ Bank Osaka Building, which was rebuilt.
+Planning began in the spring of 2013 and opened in August 2018.
+The cafe and gallery lounge were introduced with the goals of "enlivening the surrounding area and the Midosuji area" and "creating a high-quality space in a bank building."
+The gallery displays paintings and historical materials (currency, currency exchange tools, etc.) owned by the bank, providing a relaxing space where visitors can casually experience art and history.
+It also includes a corner introducing nearby landmarks and historical sites, encouraging visitors to explore the surrounding area.
+Our company was responsible for the development, including planning, consulting design, layout, planning, and supervision, as well as the production and construction of displays, furniture, and fixtures, and also provided some assistance with operations after the building opened.
+[Client's Challenge/Request] This project tested NOMURA Co.,Ltd., Ltd.'s comprehensive capabilities, including the planning and concept design skills required to realize the contradictory themes of "creating a lively atmosphere" and "creating a high-quality space."
+[Solution] The spatial concept design was based on the concept of "organic structure" + "simple structure," resulting in a high-quality, timeless, and simple concept design.
+By spatially connecting multiple elements such as a cafe, gallery, local displays, currency displays, ATM, and foreign currency exchange corner through a lounge, we aimed to create a facility where people with various purposes could gather in the same space, creating an integrated structure.
+Furthermore, by being involved in the operation of the facility after it opens, we will continue to be involved in the "creating a lively atmosphere" theme that has been a theme since the beginning of development. <Our project members> [Development] Motoo Kawata [Project management and sales] Motoo Kawata, Tomohide Nakamura [Planning and consulting] Hiroshi Yoshimoto, Reiko Kuroda, Rie Hasegawa, Nobuaki Yabe, Konomi Taki, Toko Takeuchi [design, layout] Masao Nemoto, Masahiro Hisakane [Production and construction] Hironari Ota, Takahiro Nakayama [Operation management] Motoo Kawata Photography: Masato Kono (Nacasa and Partners Co., Ltd.)

 #Urban & Retail

-Bosch Shibuya Head Office 10F "The NEST"
+Bosch Shibuya Head Office Office 10F "The NEST"

-Bosch Shibuya Head Office 10F "The NEST"
+Bosch Shibuya Head Office Office 10F "The NEST"

-A renovation project for Bosch Corporation's Shibuya headquarters.
+A renovation project for Bosch Corporation's Shibuya Head Office.
 We were in charge of planning, design, layout, and construction to renovate one floor on the 10th floor into a communication space.
-From our experience of renovating the 4th floor of our headquarters building into a communication space "RE/SP", we thought it was important to create a mechanism for employees to interact.
+From our experience of renovating the 4th floor of our Head Office building into a communication space "RE/SP", we thought it was important to create a mechanism for employees to interact.
 Based on the concept of "SCRAMBLE for MEET UP" (people gather, hatch new ideas, and then take off again), we designed it with the aim of creating a place where diverse employees can gather and interact on a daily basis.
-In order to express the mix through encounters and exchanges, just like in Shibuya, where Bosch's headquarters is located, we collaborated with various artists to create a space that allows concept design to interact with an open mind.
+In order to express the mix through encounters and exchanges, just like in Shibuya, where Bosch's Head Office is located, we collaborated with various artists to create a space that allows people to interact with an open concept design.
 We also participated in the creation phase, such as logo concept design and event planning and management.
 [Customer's challenge/theme] We were asked to concept design a place where employees could interact from a different perspective than the office floor, with the aim of revitalizing communication within the company and creating innovation.
 [Solution] We proposed a spatial configuration that would allow each employee to regain their vitality and deepen their connections.
 Specifically, with the aim of creating opportunities for communication that transcends age and departmental boundaries, the area has been divided into six major functions, including a counter where people can have casual conversations over a cup of coffee, a place to sit and relax on sofas, and a space to move around and refresh.
 By proactively incorporating furniture and art that will spark communication, we also aimed to create a place where spontaneous ideas that are difficult to generate in office areas can be born.
 There is also a product displays that allows people to experience Bosch's DNA, making it a place that provides hints for creating innovation. <Our project members> [Sales and project management] Ishii Kazushige, Murakami Kaori, Shishihori Tomoyo [design, layout] Yamanobe Manabu, Hagiwara Mitsutaka [Planning] Masubuch Kenta [Production and construction] Koike Tetsuji

 #corporate